Warrants in Las Vegas, Nevada

-As you can imagine, if the court was always issuing arrest warrants, the system would quickly get overloaded and our jails would be overflowing.
-Instead, a prosecutor will typically only request an arrest warrant, if he or she believes that the defendant is a danger to the community or would ignore the court’s summons to appear on their own.
+Typically, a prosecuting attorney will request an arrest warrant only if he or she believes that the defendant is a danger to the community, or would ignore the court’s summons to appear on their own.

 Search warrants give the police special permission to search your home, car, or office for evidence relating to a potential crime.
 Search warrants are not arrest warrants.
 However, a person can be arrested during the execution of a search warrant.